 Students will be selected on merit, taking into account the criteria of the scholarships, the education standard of 10th or 11th grade students in Barbados and the attributes required for a student to succeed in UWC.
-As in UWC selections throughout the world, the selection process will have various elements, including written applications, group work and interviews.
+As in UWC selections throughout the world, the selection process will have various elements, including written applications, group work, and interviews.
 The aim will be to assess each applicant’s all-round ability in the context of their background and potential to make the most of a UWC opportunity to be the next generation of leaders in positive change upon their return to Barbados.

-Successful applicants will receive scholarship based on financial need.
+Successful applicants will receive a scholarship based on financial need.
 Preferences for geographical locations are not guaranteed.
 No application can be processed without parental or guardian consent.

 All application forms are carefully read by a team of objective reviewers - they are all intimately familiar with the UWC movement and are looking for candidates with the potential to thrive in the unique environment of a United World College.
-Each application form is read by at least three reviewers and between them they draw up a short-list of candidates to interview.
-Short-listed candidates will usually demonstrate a commitment to community service, personal initiative and academic ability.
+Each application form is read by at least three reviewers and between them, they draw up a short-list of candidates to interview.
+Short-listed candidates will usually demonstrate a commitment to community service, personal initiative, and academic ability.
 Please do note that because of the high quality of applications we receive, some strong applications will not be able to be short-listed.

 Short-listed candidates will be invited for an interview.